cts/cts.github.com/widgets/google-map/index.md

 ---
 {% include JB/setup %}

-<p class="intro">The Google Map Widget helps you include a simple Google Map on
+<p class="intro">The Google Map Widget helps you
-your website without typing JavaScript.
-You can add pins, custom markers, and popup windows.</p>

-<p class="intro">This page guides you through the process.
-It consists of
-copying, pasting, and modifying a few lines of HTML.</p>
+include a Google Map on your website with markers, custom images, and popup windows.
+All you need to do is copy, paste, and edit a few lines of HTML.</p>

-<p class="intro">The (result)[example.html] of this tutorial is also available
-for you to copy and paste.</p>
+<p class="intro"><a href="example.html">View the completed example</a></p>

 ### 1. Link to the library